Saturday, September 20, 2025

 Deuteronomy 18:20 says, “A prophet who presumes to speak in My Name anything I have not commanded, or a prophet who speaks in the Name of other gods, is to be put to death.”

-In the last chapter of the Bible in Revelation 22:18-19, the Lord says, “I warn everyone who hears the words of the prophecy of this scroll: if anyone adds anything to them, God will add to that person the plagues described in this scroll.
+In Revelation 22:18-19, the Lord says, “I warn everyone who hears the words of the prophecy of this scroll: if anyone adds anything to them, God will add to that person the plagues described in this scroll.
 And if anyone takes words away from this scroll of prophecy, God will take away from that person any share in the tree of life and in the Holy City, which are described in this scroll.”

-When the disciples of Jesus asked Him for signs of the end times, the first sign that He gave to them was, “Many false prophets will rise up and deceive many.”
-(Matthew 24:11)
+In Matthew 24:11, when the disciples of Jesus asked Him for signs of the end times, the first sign that He gave to them was, “Many false prophets will rise and deceive many.”

-I am very concerned for those who watch movies that are supposedly based on the Bible but add and subtract and change what the Bible says.
-Such movies slip little doses of lies into God’s Word.
-Those who speak for God should be careful to only say what God has said.
-The prophet Micaiah was asked to speak what a king wanted people to hear.
+Beware of movies that are supposedly “Christian” but add, subtract and change what the Bible says.
+They slip lies into the script.
+In 1 Kings 22:14, the prophet Micaiah was asked to speak what a king wanted people to hear.
 He replied, “As surely as the Lord lives, I can tell him only what the Lord tells me.”
-(1 Kings 22:14)

 Jesus said in Matthew 7:21-23, “Not everyone who says to Me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of My Father who is in heaven.
 Many will say to Me on that day, ‘Lord, Lord, did we not prophesy in Your Name and in Your Name drive out demons and in Your Name perform many miracles?’
-Then I will tell them plainly, ‘I never knew you.
-Away from Me, you evildoers!’
+Then I will tell them plainly, ‘I never knew you; depart from me, you workers of lawlessness’”

 [2] Dr. Phillip Graham Ryken, Jeremiah and Lamentations from Sorrow to Hope, Crossway Books, Wheaton, IL, © 2001, p.
 397-399